-According to EU regulation 1099/2009, all animals slaughtered in Denmark/EU must be sufficiently stunned before slaughter.
+According to EU regulation 1099/2009, all animals slaughtered in Denmark/the EU must be sufficiently stunned before slaughter.
 The purpose of the stunning procedure is to induce insensibility to pain until the animal is dead, and the procedure must therefore ensure that no animals regain consciousness before, during or after sticking.
-However, suboptimal stunning can induce pain, and the handling prior to stunning can also involve fear and pain.
+However, suboptimal stunning can induce pain, and the handling prior to stunning can also involve fear and stress.
 Therefore, optimal handling prior to stunning combined with the correct stunning procedure is crucial to the welfare of the animals during this stage of the day of slaughter.

 DMRI has conducted research in the pre-stunning handling and stunning of pigs, poultry, and cattle for decades, including:

 - Lairage environment and management in pig slaughterhouse

 - Pre-slaughter handling of pigs

 - Neurological and behavioural response of pigs during CO2 stunning.
 Two PhD projects in collaboration with the University of Copenhagen.